Sánchez, 4 relievers throw 4-hitter as Marlins blank Braves

+ATLANTA (AP) — Sixto Sánchez is helping the Miami Marlins match up with the Braves, even in Atlanta.

-ATLANTA (AP) — Sixto Sánchez combined with four relievers on a four-hitter, Jorge Alfaro hit one of three homers for Miami and the Marlins beat the Atlanta Braves 8-0 on Tuesday night.
+Sánchez combined with four relievers on a four-hitter, Jorge Alfaro hit one of three homers for Miami and the Marlins beat the Atlanta Braves 8-0 on Tuesday night.

 Garrett Cooper had two hits, including a two-run homer, and drove in three runs.
 Alfaro drove in two runs with two hits, including his first homer.
 Matt Joyce also homered.

+Before the series, the Braves were 22-6 at home against the Marlins since Truist Park opened in 2017.
+Suddenly, the matchups are looking better for Miami — especially in the rotation.
+The Marlins are 3-2 in this year’s series overall, including 2-0 in Atlanta.

+“I want to continue to do that and help my team to win some games and make the playoffs,” Sánchez said through a translator.

-The first-place Braves’ hopes a fourth straight NL East title suffered a setback when left-hander Max Fried, the team’s top starter, was placed on the 10-day injured list Tuesday with a left-side muscle spasm in his lumbar spine.
+The first-place Braves’ hopes of a fourth straight NL East title suffered a setback when left-hander Max Fried, the team’s top starter, was placed on the 10-day injured list Tuesday with a left-side muscle spasm in his lumbar spine.

 Miami trails Atlanta by 2 1/2 games in the division after winning the first two games of the three-game series.
+Second-place Philadelphia is 1 1/2 games behind Atlanta.

+“I feel like we’re a little more equipped to deal with them,” Marlins manager Don Mattingly said of the Braves.
+“Our rotation is more solid.
+We have a little bit of experience in our pen.”

 Sánchez (2-1) allowed three hits in six-plus innings.
 The right-hander opened the game by striking out Ronald Acuña Jr. with a 100-mph fastball, the first of six strikeouts with one walk.